Please go to greeksummerschool.org for full details, to contact us or to apply.

 Advanced groups will normally aim to read three texts: a book of Homer, a tragedy and a prose book.
 The texts will be chosen to avoid what students have already read and, if possible, their A-level prescriptions.
 The main aim is to build up the students’ fluency and linguistic self-confidence.
 Some consolidation of grammar may be thought appropriate.
 While critical appreciation of the texts will play a part, it will not take precedence over the linguistic priorities which the course exists to promote.
 Historical, cultural, aesthetic and philosophical exploration is amply on offer in the series of lectures and seminars.

 Teachers course – aimed at practising or trainee teachers who wish to learn Greek in order to offer it in their schools.
+Teachers courses for 2020 are one week long, with three options available: Beginners, Intermediate & GCSE.
 For further details, see www.greeksummerschool.org

 Most applicants are students at school or university.
 They must not be less than 16 at the start of the course.
 The upper age limit is normally 25 but exceptions are made for teachers and mature students at university.